Mycangium: In bark and ambrosia beetles

-Mycangia in woodwasps (horntails)
+In woodwasps (horntails)

 Mycangia of the woodwasps (Hymenoptera: Siricidae) were first described by Buchner.
 Different from highly diverse types in bark and ambrosia beetles, woodwasps only have a pair of mycangia on the top of their ovipositor.
 Then when females deposit their eggs inside the host plant, they inject the symbiotic fungi from mycangia and phytotoxic mucus from another reservoir-like structure.

-Mycangia in lizard beetles
+In lizard beetles

 One species of lizard beetle Doubledaya bucculenta (Coleoptera: Erotylidae: Erotylidae) has mycangia on the tergum of the eighth abdominal segment.
 This ovipositor-associated mycangia is only present in adult females.
 Before Doubledaya bucculentnta deposit their eggs and inject the symbiotic microorganisms on a recently dead bamboo, they will excavate a small hole through the bamboo culm.

-Mycangia in ship-timber beetles
+In ship-timber beetles

 The ship-timber beetle (Coleoptera: Lymexylidae) is another family of wood-boring beetles that live with symbiotic fungi.
 Buchner first discovered their mycangia located on the ventral side of the long ovipositor.
 These mycangia form a pair of integumental pouches at either side near the tip of oviduct.
 When the female lays the eggs, new eggs are coated with the fungal spores.

-Mycangia in leaf-rolling weevils
+In leaf-rolling weevils

 Females of the leaf-rolling weevil in the genus Euops (Coleoptera: Attelabidae) store symbiotic fungi in the mycangia, which is between the first ventral segment of the abdomen and the thorax.
 Different from ovipositor-associate mycangia in woodwasps, lizard beetles, and ship-timber beetles, mycangia of leaf-rolling weevils is a pair of spore incubators at the anterior end of the abdomen.
 This mycangium is formed by the coxa and the metendosternite at the posterior end of the thorax.